harreva/Databases/README.md

 This will fill the database with sample data (Sample data was created by chatGPT)

 run
-commandLine_app.py
+commandline_app.py

 This will start the command line application which allows you to interact with the database with a basic command line GUI.

-sql_queries.py has SQL queries that have been used to help test the system.
+sql_queries.py has SQL queries which are used by the command line GUI.